 - Easy control touch.

-4. VTech Baby Critters Soothing Starlight
+4. VTech Baby Critters Soothing Night Light

 This little critter is an adorable companion that has a variety of features to help comfort and soothe your little one.

-The parent-friendly volume and timer controls let you choose how loud and long the sounds play, so you are in control of your baby’s exposure.
+The parent-friendly volume and timer controls let you choose how loud and long the sounds play so you are in control of your baby’s exposure.

-- Voice activated to respond to baby’s cry.
+- Voice-activated to respond to baby’s cry.

-- Timer switch that can play 10-, 20-, or 30-minutes.
+- Timer switch can play for 10, 20, or 30 minutes.

 You can take the auditory stimulation to another level by including some visual stimuli.
 A traditional night light is intriguing for some babies, but projected images seem to capture their attention longer.